Living WildMelissa Abrahams

 There I met my first witch and he explained to me that this internal experience, it was the Sacred Feminine and Goddess Practice.

 I don’t know how, but I had gotten to 30 and I didn’t know of these practices.
 I mean, they were my internal experience but I didn’t have a vocabulary for them.
-Then the goddess Kuan Yin came to me and I travelled with her in India a lot, and from then on, made a very explicit commitment that I would serve in her name – that’s why my business practice Kuan Yin Healing Arts is named after her.
+Then the goddess Kuan Yin came to me and I travelled with her in India a lot, and from then on, made a very explicit commitment that I would serve in her name – that’s why my first business practice was named after her.

 Having a place on my own land has been a dream since I was 6 and asking ‘How do we heal?’
 That is the main question I ask myself most days.
 What does it mean to heal?
 How do I assist in healing?